 Mr. Warnock serves as an Adjunct Professor of Law at the Vanderbilt University School of Law, teaching Advanced Evidence and Trial Advocacy.
 He lectures and has been published on topics related to intellectual property and commercial litigation.

-Mr. Warnock is a member of the Forum Committee on Construction Industry, Forum on the Entertainment and Sports Industries and Intellectual Property Law Sections of the American Bar Association.
-He is a member of the Tennessee Bar Association, a former Chair of the Federal Practice Section and a former member of the Steering Committee of Leadership Law.
-Mr. Warnock was a member of the inaugural class of Leadership Law.
+Mr. Warnock is a member of the Forum on the Entertainment and Sports Industries and Intellectual Property Law Sections of the American Bar Association.
+He is a member of the Tennessee Bar Association, and a former Chair of the Federal Practice Section and the Sports and Entertainment Law Section.
+Mr. Warnock was a member of the inaugural class of Leadership Law and is a former member of the Steering Committee of Leadership Law.
 He is also a member of the Nashville Bar Association and a former Chair of the Intellectual Property Committee and of the Entertainment and Sports Law Committee, and a former Co-Chair of the Federal Courts Committee.
-He currently is a Co-Chair of the Entertainment and Sports Law Committee.
+He currently is a Co-Chair of the Entertainment, Sports and Media Law Committee.